 State Authorization refers to a regulation released in 2010 by the U.S. Department of Education (USDOE) which focuses on the requirement for institutions offering distance education to obtain approval from any state or territory in which distance education is offered.
 Each state has its own regulations governing requirements for authorization.
 Institutions that are not compliant within the states in which they operate distance education (online and correspondence) may be subject to state sanctions.
 For more information on State Authorization regulations, please visit the Electronic Code of Federal Regulations.

-Nebraska Methodist College monitors developments in state laws in every state.
+For states not part of the SARA agreement, Nebraska Methodist College monitors developments in state laws for offering of distance education courses.
 NMC is currently authorized, licensed, exempt or not subject to approval in the following states:

 - New Hampshire (limited programs)

 - New Jersey

 - North Dakota

 - South Dakota

 - Washington (limited programs)